vitalets/json-micro-schema/README.md

 ## Shortcuts
 ### Primitives
-You can define any prop as just a value:
+You can declare any prop as just a value:
 ```json
 {
   "productType": "phone"